pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/ctr_api_client.md

 ![](assets/img/b4.png)

-Step 4 - Copy and save somewhere the client-ID and client-Password.
+Step 4 - Copy and save somewhere the **client-ID** and **client-Password**.
 This is the only opportunity to see the client-password in clear text !

 ![](assets/img/b5.png)